 Four new measures addressing assessment, monitoring and therapies in the treatment of gout were reviewed.
 The four measures met eligibility requirements to be included in the pilot trial measure approval pathway, which allows measures to be evaluated without complete testing and approved to be implemented in real-world settings in order to generate the data required to assess reliability and validity.
-One measure is recommended for trial measure approval, and the Committee did not reach consensus on one measure for trial approval.
-The Committee will re-vote on this measure following the public and member comment period.
+Two measures were recommended for trial measure approval.
+One measure is recommended for trial measure approval.
+One measure for trial approval, and the Committee did not reach consensus on one measure for trial approval.
+The Committee will re vote on this measure following the public and member comment period.